DSkrzypiec/blogImpl/content/post/GoSQLStdSQLX/index.md

 is based only on `database/sql` package and doesn't depends on specific database driver.

-There is nothing wrong with this approach but it could be tedious in case when you have to read dozens or even hundreds of queries from the database.
-Then you create (usually) one file per reading containing definition of the type for query result, definition for query and reading function.
+There is nothing wrong with this approach but it could be a bit tedious in case when you have to read dozens or even hundreds of queries from the database.
+In this case one usually creates one file per reading containing definition of the type for query result, definition for query and reading function.
 Is there any more compact solution?
 It would be great if something similar to [`json.Unmarshal`](https://golang.org/pkg/encoding/json/#Unmarshal), which can